Swordelf2/bar_widgets/notes.md

 Double tap to also cancel queued commands
 Last builder - set only when given an order
 Issuing a non-shift command sets Repeat Off (TO NON FACTORIES).
-Also cancelling all commands and Stop sets Repeat to off Rebind Repeat to Shift+X as it's easier when issuing orders with Shift (maybe shift+-)
+Rebind Repeat to Shift+X as it's easier when issuing orders with Shift (maybe shift+-)

 Create a panic button - Wait all builders and factories